Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-setup-a.md

 <TabItem value="azure" label="Azure">

 - **Default region**: A single Azure environment corresponds to a single VNet located in a specific region, and all the resources deployed by AI Unlimited on Azure are deployed into that VNet.
 Teradata recommends selecting a region closest to your primary work location or the region where your data is located.
 - **Default CIDRs**: The address range to define the range of private IPs for VM instances provisioned into the subnets.
 The CIDR range must be between /16 and /24.
-The default is 10.0.0.0/16.
+The default is 10.0.0.0/16, however you can modify the value based on your organizational policy.
 - **Default security group**: Controls inbound and outbound traffic to and from Azure resources within a specified network.
 Use this field to allow users from your organization access to the resources.
 - **Resource tags**: The key-value pair that helps you identify resources based on settings that are relevant to your organization.
 Use the ai-unlimited tag to quickly identify, organize, and manage the resources you use in your environment.